When tests fail, you can tag owners in the Slack notification. Ownership rules are defined in a .empiricalrun/OWNERS.yaml file in your test repo.

 - slack: "U04ONCALL"

-Use the Slack member ID or user group ID directly:
+Use the Slack member ID, enterprise user ID, user group ID, or app ID directly:

 - User: